DaveAckley/StreamDack/README.md

 The StreamDack configuration file format is "TOML-ish" meaning it's TOML but unquoted strings that look like variable names are interpreted as strings.
 (Hmm I'll need to commit the `tomlikey` repo that supplies that too.)

-StreamDack builds on the great https://github.com/abcminiuser/python-elgato-streamdeck library to do all the H/W access.
+StreamDack incorporates the great https://pypi.org/project/streamdeck/ library (on github at https://github.com/abcminiuser/python-elgato-streamdeck) to do all the H/W access. python-elgato-streamdeck is licensed under the MIT License.

 StreamDack's design approach is to make a screen abstraction to represent all your StreamDecks, placed into a single 2D space like monitors in a multi-monitor setup.
 But instead of being a screen of pixels it is a screen of StreamDeck keys.
 A hierarchical `panel` window manager redraws that screen, ultimately associating each key with a configurable `Button`, which can trigger `Action` sequences on key press or release or both.
 Action types include shell commands and changing visibility of Panels.